Star formation concentration as a tracer of environmental quenching in action: a study of the Eagle and C-Eagle simulations: Quenching of satellite galaxies across cosmic time

 To explore this question we investigate the sSFR of satellite galaxies at different cosmic epochs and environments in Fig.~\ref{fig:ssfr_profile_all}.
 We show separately satellites that are above and below the main sequence (for the latter we adopt two bins for mildly and well below the main sequence).
 Satellite galaxies above the main sequence display flat sSFR profiles in all environments and redshifts studied.
 For galaxies that have $\Delta\,\rm MS<-0.5$ we find that they exhibit steep profiles at $z\lesssim 0.75$ in HMGs and $\lesssim 0.3$ in IMGs.
 Satellites with $-0.5\le \Delta\,\rm MS<0$ appear to show clearly steep sSFR profiles at lower redshifts than galaxies with $\Delta\,\rm MS<-0.5$.
-Interestingly, at $z=1$ all the satellite samples have sSFR profiles consistent with being flat regardless of their $\Delta\,\rm MS$.
-In addition, at $z=1$, those below the main sequence also appear to have a dip in the centre, at $r\lesssim r_{\rm 50}$, which is consistent with inside-out quenching.
-This dip is also seen in some of the satellites with $-0.5\le \Delta\,\rm MS<0$ in LMGs and IMGs.
+Interestingly, at $z=1$ all the satellite samples have sSFR profiles consistent with being flat regardless of their $\Delta\,\rm MS$. {In addition, at $z \sim 0.7$, those below the main sequence appear to have a dip in the centre, at $r\lesssim r_{\rm 50}$.
+To explore this in detail, we first study the sSFR radial profiles without normalising $r$ by $r_{50}$ and find no drop in sSFR near the centre.
+By then exploring the $r_{50}$ distribution of galaxies at those high redshifts, we find that galaxies with the larger $r_{50}$ are those that primarily contribute to the small $r/r_{50}$ bins in Fig.~\ref{fig:ssfr_profile_all}.
+This brings many of the lower sSFR values of those large $r_{50}$ galaxies to the small $r/r_{50}$ bins, leading to the dip in the sSFR profiles when plotted against $r/r_{50}$.
+Hence, the sSFR dip cannot be interpreted as inside out quenching dominating these galaxies.
+This shows that sSFR profiles of galaxy populations need to be carefully analysed to be correctly interpreted.}

 Previous studies have suggested that $C$-index may be less correlated with quenching at $z\approx 1$ due to quenching affecting the whole galaxy and timescales becoming very short \citep{Matharu2021}. {\sc Eagle} shows that indeed, satellite galaxies that are below the main sequence at $z>1$ have sSFR profiles that are consistent with being flat, where the SF activity of the whole galaxy decreases.
 At lower redshifts, however, a clear ``outside-in'' quenching signature emerges, with the sSFR in the outskirts of satellites becoming lower before the inner parts are affected.